Outwood Grange Academies Trust: Discipline

 On 1 May 2019, the trust announced its intention that pupils will have to repeat a year, and be separated from their peer group, if their behaviour is deemed inadequate.
-The trust insists this is their legal right, no extra support is being provided for the students in spite of a warning that this type of zero tolerance creates child mental health problems, and violence against teachers.
+The trust said that this is legal, and that no extra support is being provided for the students in spite of a warning that this type of zero tolerance creates child mental health problems and violence against teachers.